-Probably the best known example of an amphibian is the frog.
+Probably the best-known example of an amphibian is the frog.
 You probably know that frogs begin life as tadpoles: little fish-like creatures that breathe through gills and swim around with small tails.

-Characteristics of amphibians
+Characteristics of Amphibians

 But there are some characteristics that are generally consistent across most amphibian species.

 - Amphibians have moist bodies.
 If you picked up a snake (which is not an amphibian) it would feel very dry.
 Contrary to popular belief, snakes aren’t “slimy”.
 However, if you picked up an amphibian – such as a frog – its skin would feel wet and slippery.

 - Amphibians don’t have scales.
 Taking the snake example again, if you looked closely at a snakes body, you’d see lots of tiny plates, called scales.
 Scales are what fish and reptiles have instead of skin.
-Amphibians don’t have scales, they have smooth skin.
+They don’t have scales, they have smooth skin.